-2.2 Notwithstanding the use of 'type specific' references in the training of some manual of standards areas of the Aerodynamics and Aircraft Systems subject, the testing philosophy/concept for this topic, as represented by the examination questions, is generic in nature.
-This approach is no more different than that for the Flight Planning or Performance subjects, where training to learn the subjects' fundamentals, principles and application of principles, in accordance with the manual of standards, requires the use of a nominated 'type specific' reference material, such as a modern aircraft Flight or Operations Manual.
+2.2 Notwithstanding the use of 'type specific' references in the training of some manual of standards areas of the Aerodynamics and Aircraft Systems subject, the testing philosophy/concept for this topic, as represented by the examination questions, is still generic in nature.
+This approach is no more different than that for the Flight Planning or Performance subjects, where training to learn the subjects' fundamentals, principles and application of principles, in accordance with the manual of standards, requires the use of a nominated 'type specific' reference material, such as the Boeing 727 Performance and Operations Handbook.
 The training objectives to support the attainment of required knowledge and standards may still be achieved through this way.